All Year: Yes

 We live in the rainforest hinterland behind Byron Bay.
 The nearest town is Mullumbimby 20 minutes away, Byron is another 15 minutes from there.

 We are developing an edible forest garden on a permaculture design and returning the rest of the land to rainforest.
 We are chemical free, working with the weeds.
-As a result we have a large variety of native fauna.
+As a result we have a large variety of native flair and fauna.
 Native birds, bees, frogs and micro-bats thrive in these conditions.
-There are two ponds that sometimes have platypus living in them.
+There are two ponds that sometimes have platypus living in them, and always blue fresh water crayfish (not for eating).
 We have one flow hive for low stress honey collection from European bees.

 We are not aiming to be self-sufficient in food, rather to have an abundant food supply, which we supplement from the butcher, the grocer and the deli.